-Term Definition Documentation All entries in HEAplus screens, written comments and notes, and any documents in HEAplus or DocuWare.
-Explanation for why the medical records contradict what is being reported For purposes of this section, based on the PAS Assessor's knowledge and experience, the reason given is a logical explanation of why the reported information conflicts with the medical records.
+Term Definition Documentation All entries in HEAplus screens, written comments and notes, and any documents in HEAplus or DocuWare. contradict what is being reported For purposes of this section, based on the PAS Assessor's knowledge and experience, the reason given is a logical explanation of why the reported information conflicts with the medical records.